 To see how we are progressing with the track building click here, this shows the progress each time we are at the track.

-The track will be available for 1/10th scale electric and nitro buggies and trucks.
-We race mostly over the summer with dates on the club calander.
-We race 2 wheel drive and 4 wheel drive vehicles.
-Every is welcome to race at the track, non members pay an extra fee so it's best to join the club if you intend to race regular.
+The track is available for 2 & 4 wheel drive 1/10th scale electric buggies and trucks.
+We race mostly over the summer with dates on the club calendar.
+Everyone is welcome to race at the track, non members pay an extra fee so it's best to join the club if you intend to race regular.
 We also offer indoor pits trackside for those that are interested, details and availability can be obtained trackside.
-We are also able to make use of the Community Moto X facilites when they are on racing, this includes a canteen as well as Gents & Ladies toilets.

 When you arrive at the track we have a large car park with hard standing.
 This will allow you to unload all your gear and get setup track with having to covered in mud.

 Pitting is available all around the track, just bring a tent for shelter.
 All areas for pitting are grassed.

 Once everyone is setup, we need you to book in so we know who is racing what.
 Heats will be created depending on ability, your ability will be updated each week there are points for that class of car.

 Controlling the cars is available from the rostrum overlooking the track.
 This is approx 2 meters high and long enough for a comfortable ten people.